MinimalistTraveler/face-recongition/README.md

   **So far only valid url entries and usernames are founded in each profile.**
 - Bugs fixes and more!

-**Any bugs or tweaks in this update be adjusted when a new update comes out.**
+**Any bugs or errors in this update be adjusted when a new update comes out.**